hyper63/hyper-connect-py/README.md

 ### Developer Setup

 We prefer you use Gitpod.
-Gitpod provides a fully initialized, perfectly set-up developer environmments the hyper connect SDK.
+Gitpod provides a fully initialized, perfectly set-up developer environmment for the hyper connect SDK.

 > We recommend you [install the Gitpod browser extension](https://www.gitpod.io/docs/browser-extension) to make this a one-click operation.